cointastical/rBitcoin-Template/README.md

 - https://coinatmradar.com  <-- Some will require Identity verification/KYC, others just a phone number (e.g., CoinFlip ATMs, when $900 or less), or nothing at all

-Keep an eye out for [Strike.me](https://Strike.me), a way to cash out bitcoin into yoru bank (in the U.S.).
-It's meant as a "tipping" app, but since it's bitcoin, you could "tip" yourself in bitcoin, and it is sent right to your bank account (via ACH).
+Keep an eye out for [Strike.me](https://Strike.me), a way to cash out bitcoin into your bank (in the U.S.).
+It's meant as a "tipping" app, but since it is bitcoin, you could "tip" yourself in bitcoin on Lightning network [⚡](https://lightningnetworkstores.com/wallets), and those funds are sent right to your bank account (via ACH).

 - https://medium.com/@JimmyMow/announcing-strike-me-by-zap-e9bb63750280